lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session08_see.md

 ## Learning Objectives

 1. Describe the systems story your team believes will cause the outcomes you expect to observe in your experiment.

 2. Test your dynamic hypothesis about your team's clinical priority.

-3. Apply systems thinking to describe your team's findings, insights and conclusions from your experiment.
+3. Apply systems thinking to describe your team's findings, insights, and conclusions from your experiment.

 # In-session Exercise (30 minutes)